docker/docs/ee/telemetry.md

 ---
-name: Manage usage data collection
 title: Manage usage data collection
-description: |
-  Understand and manage usage data collected by Docker EE and sent to Docker.
+description: Understand and manage usage data collected by Docker EE and sent to Docker.
-ui_tabs:
-- version: dee-2.0
-  orhigher: false
-cli_tabs:
-- version: docker-cli-linux
 keywords: enterprise, telemetry, data collection
 redirect_from:
   - /enterprise/telemetry/
 ---
-{% if include.ui %}

-{% if include.version=="dee-2.0" %}

 Docker EE Engine version 17.06 and later includes a telemetry plugin.
 The plugin is enabled by default on Ubuntu starting with Docker EE 17.06.0